-Answer: Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AH.
+Answer: Residents will be expected to help precept IPPE and APPE pharmacy students during their clerkships/rotations at AJH.
 Residents will also present agenda items to medical healthcare professionals, to the Pharmacy and Therapeutics Committee, various sub-committee meetings, and in-service the medical and nursing staff.
 Residents will also participate in the newly developed Preceptor Certificate Program.

 Question: How long is each learning experience?